thinker-kim/data_reuse/README.md

-# ICPSR - OpenAlex Data Repository
+# Data Reuse and Author Career Dynamics: An Analysis Based on ICPSR and OpenAlex

 This repository hosts datasets created from publications that cite ICPSR datasets (source: https://github.com/ICPSR/mica-data-descriptor/tree/main).
 These datasets have been cross-referenced with OpenAlex to include only those publications that:
 - Cite ICPSR datasets,